jamesrhester/PyFormatTransformer/nx_format_adapter.py.rst

         def get_single_names(self):
-            """Return a list of canonical ids that may only take a single value in one data unit"""
+            """Return a list of canonical ids that may only take a single unique value in one data unit"""
             return ["simple scan frame scan id"]

 Obtaining values